Gaussianity revisited: Exploring the Kibble-Zurek mechanism with superconducting rings: Gaussian behaviour for 1D systems

-The interaction strength $b$ is taken to be unity and we take $\eta=1$ and $T=0.01$, yielding a heavily damped system..
-Our linearised Gaussian approximations are independent of $b$ in the first instance.
-A mean-field generalisation of the Gaussian approximation in which the self-interactions are also linearised does give a weak $b$-dependence (e.g. see \cite{karra1997}).
-We have performed our simulations for larger values of $b$ without any noticeably different results.
+to model a slow quench.
+We start at $t=-2\tau_Q$ and continue until $t=4\tau_Q$, by which time the defects have frozen out.
+This system is modelled by a damped second-order Langevin equation with zero mean Gaussian noise.
+Our linearised Gaussian approximations are independent of $b$ in the first instance; we have performed our simulations for varying $b$ without any noticeably different results.
 In evolving the equations a stochastic leapfrog method is used~\cite{Borrill:1996uq}.
 Further details may be found in Ref.~\cite{weir2011}.

-Our first application of this simple simulation in the current work is to test the validity of our Gaussian approximations discussed earlier.
+Our first application of this simple simulation is to test the validity of our Gaussian approximations discussed earlier.
 In Fig.~\ref{pfs} we show the observed frequencies for trapping a given number of fluxoids as a function of $\langle n^2\rangle$.
 This is compared with the Gaussian predictions $(p_0, f_0)$ and $({\bar p}_1, {\bar f}_1)$.
-Agreement is surprisingly good -- at least for sufficiently large $\langle n^2 \rangle$.

-In Fig.~\ref{fig:volexpsup} we compare the simulation results, scaled according to Eq.~(\ref{uni}), for $\langle n^2\rangle$ as a function of quench time.
-The transition from KZ scaling to exponential suppression is very clear.

-As we saw above, we have $G(0)\propto\int dk\, k^{D-1}P(k)$; it and other moments of $P(k)$ play an important role in winding number evolution \cite{kav}.
-In Fig~\ref{kP} we take the first moment
+Agreement is surprisingly good.
+In particular, the Gaussian upper bound on finding a single fluxoid at about $0.49$ that follows from Eqs.~(\ref{fs1}) and (\ref{fp11}) is saturated in the simulation (within errors).
+This supports the Gaussian approximation in its simplest guise.

+We can say more.
+The analysis that led to Eqs.~(\ref{lgpower}) and (\ref{lgpower2}) for the power spectrum of the fluctuations is dimension independent and only relies on the Gaussian nature of the fields.
+As the fields become ordered the power is driven into longer wavelengths.
+This can be seen most simply by looking at moments of $P(k)$, for which we expect a peak at ${\bar k}\approx {\bar\xi}^{-1}$.
+As an example, in Fig.~\ref{kP} we take the first moment